 - sweetener of choice (optional)

-- Measure dried or chopped parsley and add to a tea ball or fine sieve.
+- Measure dried or fresh chopped parsley and add to a tea ball or fine sieve.

 - Add hot water to fill your tea mug and steep for 5-7 minutes.